 A call to action in your meta description will compel people to click through to your page.
 They help readers understand what you offer and what to expect after clicking.
 For ecommerce stores, focus on different motivations behind their search.

-If someone is looking for a more broad search term, like women’s shoes, you’ll notice what ranks are a lot of category pages.
+If someone’s looking for a more broad search term, like women’s shoes, you’ll notice a lot of category pages ranking.
 People use category pages to browse, versus product pages where they buy.
 Reflect those intentions in your call to action.

 Some call to action examples for ecommerce are: